s-kiser/s-kiser/README.md

 ## About Me:
 I am a DevOps Engineer with 10++ years of experience.

-- 🔭 I’m working as a DevOps connsultant for a few really cool companies.
+- 🔭 I’m working as a DevOps consultant for a few really cool companies.
 - 🌱 Shopify app development (again).
 - ⚡ I love to read, listen to podcasts or audiobooks, and grow in entreprenuership.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-s--kiser-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/s-kiser)